Gigoteur/UnicornConsole/README.md

 # PX8

-PX8 is an open source fantasy console (128x128 pixels) in Rust.
+PX8 is an open source fantasy console (128x128 pixels) in Rust, where the cartridge code could be in Python or Lua.

 It is still in development but the main features are:
  * 128x128 pixels, 16 colours
  * Python 3 / Lua 5.X support for the cartridge
  * Controls with dpad + 2 buttons (gamecontrolelr/joystick support)